peitalin/map-rumors/README.md

 #### Motivation
 There are 3 large problems with how real-estate transactions are done currently.

 1) Existing real-estate platform platforms leverage their market power (via network effects) to extract monopoly rents from the very people who contribute to their success.
-Agents spend 70% of their looking for listings, in order to __pay theses platforms to list their listings__.
+Agents spend 70% of their looking for listings, in order to __pay these platforms to list their listings__.
 These costs are passed onto home-buyers.

 2) Agents play a game of playing the buyer against the seller in order to speed up the deal and maximize dealflow, distorting local property prices when an agent finds a naive buyer who pays a premium.
 Agents also do not disclose who is interested and may lie about competing offers.
 The entire pricing and negotiation process is not transparent nor open to scrutiny.